getspooky/Reactrix/README.md

 | `sha384` | Checks if the string is a valid sha384 algorithm                                                                        |
 | `sha512` | Checks if the string is a valid sha512 algorithm                                                                        |

+## 📢 Compatibility

+This library uses ES6 Promises so be sure to provide a polyfill for it for the browsers that do not support it.

 ## 📋 Changelog

 Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.